Postdoctoral Researcher Position, Department of Information Security and Communication Technology

-At the Department of Information Security and Communications Technology we have a vacancy for a PhD candidate in "Cyber-Security for Critical Infrastructures Digital Twins".
+At the Department of Information Security and Communication Technology we have a vacancy for a postdoctoral researcher in Modelling Distributed Subversion Attacks in Cyber-Physical Systems.

 The position's working place is NTNU campus in Gjøvik.
 You will report to the Head of the Department.

 The postdoctoral researcher will work on challenging research problems related to

 - The development of models for required and desired behavior of cyber-physical systems and manifestations in state variables or explicit measurements with emphasis on synchronization primitives in CPS based on process algebraic constructs.

 - The development of models of distributed, co-operating and concurrent adversaries within the above framework, emphasizing the communication and co-operation requirements among the adversary’s activities.

 - Validation of models in the context of a case study.

 The position is part of SFI NORCICS, the new 8-year research-based innovation Norwegian Centre for Cybersecurity in Critical Sectors.
 These sectors include electricity production and distribution, oil & gas production and distribution, manufacturing, healthcare, industrial production and smart districts.